Tag: American flag

 Flags saluted on Flag Day

 In 1861, the year the Civil War began and with the pivotal battles of Gettysburg and Vicksburg still two years in the future, the citizens of Hartford, Connecticut, decorated their businesses and homes with flags in a colorful display of patriotism.
-The occasion was Flag Day, celebrated on June 14 because, on that date in… continue
+The occasion was Flag Day, celebrated on June 14 because, on that date… continue

 History Lessons